eschulte/goa/README.md

    Aside from these flags, all benchmarks will use the same arguments to `optimize`.
 The correct GP parameters for these runs are already set as defaults in `optimize`.
-The only other flags which must be set are given below.
+The only other flags which should be used are given below.

         -w # path to the sh-runner working directory -t # number of threads to be used